LaputanMachines/LaputanMachines/README.md

 ---

 You can reach me via email.
 I also have a LinkedIn profile for networking-purposes, but I rarely interact with it.
 You can see some of the code I've written in GitHub.
-My Twitter account is reserved for journalism purposes.
+My Twitter account is reserved for journalism.
 However, I won't object if you want to follow me...
 It's mostly journalism promo.